-Teaching the Essay Outline
+Teaching the Essay Outline: How to Outline an Essay

-Writing is a process, and one of the most crucial steps in the writing process is brainstorming and organizing, so it only makes sense that I spend a considerable amount of time with my students on brainstorming and outlining their essays.
 Students need to know how to think of ideas, gather information, and organize their thoughts in a logical manner.
 Once our students are in college, professors will expect them to know how to do this for much larger and more comprehensive papers, so it is essential that we take time to break this process down for our students and make it a more manageable task.

 In my classroom, I use this essay outline with my students.
 Not only does this essay outline break down the essay into manageable pieces, but it also provides students with detailed descriptions of what they need to do for each part of the essay.
 For example, for their introductions, the outline includes a space for the hook, background information, and thesis statement.
 Body paragraphs have designated spaces for topic sentences, quotes, and explanations.
 This essay outline also includes a cover page that provides students with an overview of the essay outline as well as a dedicated space to write important due date information.
+Teaching the essay outline.
+How to outline an essay.

 When I have my students outline their essays, I require that they include their full thesis statement, complete topic sentences, and all of their quotes (or other pieces of evidence/concrete details if quotes are not required).
 It may not sound like a lot at first, but outlining their essays like this is, in my opinion, more difficult than actually writing their essays.
 They have to know exactly what their paper is about, how they will present their evidence, and which quotes will best support their argument.